geom3trik/tuix-book/src/quick_start/updating.md

 # Making the Counter Reusable

 Okay so we've got a reactive counter.
-It's reactive because when the value changes, via a button press, both labels update to show the new value without us having to explicitely send events to them.
+It's reactive because when the value changes, via a button press, both labels update to show the new value without us having to explicitly send events to them.

 However, with the way we've done it, our counter widget can't be used in another application unless it too has the same `CounterState` application data.
 We need to make our counter more generic.